First Chapter Contest

 A: We won’t know how much we have available to award as cash prizes until we know how many people have entered, and information about which agents will request materials from the winners usually comes later in the year as well.

 A: First of all, congratulations on placing!
-Second, this rule has been put in place so that first time entrants aren’t in competition with entrants who’ve already benefited from the wonderful feedback our judges offer.
-However, we welcome any other chapters you’d like to enter that haven’t placed in previous contest years.
+Second, it’s our belief that once a book has supplied a winning chapter, it has had its turn in the spotlight.
+However, we welcome chapters from different books you’d like to enter that haven’t placed in previous conest years.

 Good luck, and we look forward to another great First Chapter Contest!